Skip to Content

 Put another way: there's no real safety justification for making America's famously bloated fleet any heavier than it already is.

-In recent years, though, advances in other vehicle safety strategies like front-end design and automatic emergency braking have increased the "crash compatibility" of smaller vehicles, making their occupants more likely to survive being hit by the driver of a monster truck — though not necessarily sparing the lives of people outside cars when those drivers strike them.
+In recent years, though, advances in other vehicle safety strategies like better front-end design and automatic emergency braking have increased the "crash compatibility" of average-sized vehicles, making the occupants of those cars more likely to survive being hit by the driver of a monster truck — though not necessarily sparing the lives of people outside cars when those drivers strike them.

 "When [a car] gets above that average weight of the overall fleet, you're basically already as safe as you're going to be from raw weight alone," said Sam Monfort, senior statistician at the Institute and the author of the report.
 "But you can keep increasing risk to other people as you add more weight onto your vehicle."